 Neither we nor any future collaboration partner can commercialize Serenz in the U.S. without first obtaining regulatory approval for the product from the FDA.
 In the E.U., we previously obtained CE Mark certification, clearing the device for commercial sale.
 However, upon our license of the product to Block Drug Company, a wholly-owned subsidiary of GlaxoSmithKline, or GSK, we discontinued the contract manufacturing relationships that formed a key element of the CE Mark documentation.
 An application for revival of the CE Mark certification will need to be submitted to the Notified Body for approval prior to commercialization of Serenz in the E.U.
 Furthermore, neither we, nor any future collaboration partner, can commercialize Serenz in any country outside of the E.U. without obtaining regulatory approval from comparable foreign regulatory authorities.
 The approval route for Serenz in the U.S. may be through a device approval or a drug-device combination approval.
 If it is a device approval pathway, it may be either via the premarket approval, or PMA, process, a de novo 510(k) pathway, or traditional 510(k).
 Additional randomized, controlled clinical trials may be necessary to obtain approval.
 The approval process may take several years to complete, and approval may never be obtained.
 Before obtaining regulatory approvals for the commercial sale of Serenz for treatment of AR, we must demonstrate with substantial evidence, gathered in preclinical and well-controlled clinical studies, that the planned product is safe and effective for use for that target indication.
-We may not conduct such a trial or may not receive regulatory approval.
+We may not conduct such a trial or may not successfully enroll or complete any such trial.
+Serenz may not achieve the required primary endpoint in the clinical trial, and Serenz may not receive regulatory approval.
 We must also demonstrate that the manufacturing facilities, processes and controls are adequate.
-Additionally, the FDA may determine that Serenz should be regulated as a combination product or as a drug, and in that case, the approval process would be further lengthened.
+Additionally, the FDA may determine that Serenz should be regulated as a combination product or as a drug, and in that case, the approval proc